EveryOneIsGross/caulfield/README.md

 ![cauilfield](https://github.com/EveryOneIsGross/caulfield/assets/23621140/083e2794-51b8-41bc-890c-0fed30e5f3d4)

-> "I'm quite illiterate, but I read a lot." - J.D.
-Salinger, The Catcher in the Rye
+> "I'm quite illiterate, but I read a lot."

-Inspired by the introspective and self-critical nature of Holden Caulfield, the protagonist of J.D.
-Salinger's "The Catcher in the Rye", caulfieldAI is a chatbot that strives to understand and empathize with the user's emotions while maintaining a humble and self-aware persona.
+Inspired by the introspective and self-critical nature of Holden Caulfield, caulfieldAI is a chatbot that strives to understand and empathize with the user's emotions while maintaining a humble and self-aware persona.

 ## Overview